Renting a Car in Turkey in 2024 – Safety Tips & Best Companies

 But if you want to protect this deposit, you have an option to buy full coverage insurance which means your deposit will be protected.
 This coverage is not insurance for your vehicle but for your excess only.
 And it is a good option to have peace of mind without spending much.

-The cheapest insurance and a number of different protection plans are offered by DiscoverCars.
+The cheapest insurance and a good number of different protection plans are offered by DiscoverCars.
 You can purchase insurance from them for as little as $7 per day which is the best value for the money.
 In addition, they usually offer nice bonuses like Roadside assistance and cover extra fees for Lost keys or lockouts.

 Check Prices & See Turkey Car Rental Insurance Packages Here